MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 [py_publisher-1] [INFO] [1727612251.061618736] [my_publisher]: Publishing: "Hello, world: 2"
 ```

+> If we don't write the *`launch`* word explicitly in the filename of our launch file, the `ros2 launch` cli tool won't be able to autocomplete the filenames.

 We can notice that our node is now called `my_publisher` instead of `python_publisher` as we coded in the node itself earlier.
-With launch files we can easily rename our nodes for better handling and organizing as our application scales up.
+With the launch files we can easily rename our nodes for better handling and organizing as our application scales up.

 We can use the `node list` tool to list our nodes and the output will look like this:
 ```bash